derharry/svelte-zeeltephp/README.md

 /php_lib
 ```

-### ZP Demo
-The `/zpdemo/` folder serves as a complete demo and debugger.
-<br>Copy it into your `routes` and access it at `http://localhost/myZPproject/zpdemo`.
-<br>If `zpdemo` does not work, there may be a misconfiguration from the installation steps.

 ### ZP Dev
+The `/zpdev/` folder serves as a complete demo and debugger.
+<br>Copy it into your `routes` and access it at `http://localhost/myZPproject/zpdev`.
+<br>If `zpdev` does not work, there may be a misconfiguration from the installation steps.

 See troubleshooting for more details.
 * Use <ZPDev /> to inspect and interact with your API routes directly from the browser.
 * The load() and actions() should return all globals for best debugging results.
 * You can test both GET and POST actions, as well as custom action handlers.
 * PHP Errors will be shown in <ZPDev /> directly from the browser, but
   you can also access http://localhost/myZPproject/static/api

 ### .env Configuration
 ZeeltePHP is designed to run in different environments which can be configured
 in .env-files specific dev and production build environment/landscape.